iterative/dvc.org/content/docs/user-guide/merge-conflicts.md

 #### Append-only directories

-If you have an "append-only" dataset, where people only add new files/directories to, dvc provides a so-called [merge-driver](https://git-scm.com/docs/git-merge#Documentation/git-merge.txt-mergeltdrivergtname) that can automatically resolve merge conflicts for you.
+If you have an "append-only" dataset, where people only add new files/directories to, DVC provides a so-called [merge-driver](https://git-scm.com/docs/git-merge#Documentation/git-merge.txt-mergeltdrivergtname) that can automatically resolve merge conflicts for you.
 To set it up, first add it to your git config with: